Roseland, California

 Roseland is a neighborhood in Santa Rosa, California.
 As of the 2010 census, the population was 6,325.
 Roseland was an unincorporated enclave within the City of Santa Rosa until the area was annexed by Santa Rosa on November 1, 2017.

 Located just south of downtown Santa Rosa, Roseland is known for its commercial district along Sebastopol Road.
-The area has historically served as an entry point for immigrants and refugees, mainly Mexicans and other Latinos.

 Geography

 Roseland is situated southwest of the US-101/CA-12 interchange.
 Roseland is surrounded by the Santa Rosa neighborhoods of downtown to the northeast; Lincoln Square, West End, and Railroad Square to the north; South Park to the east; Bellevue Ranch to the south; and Wright area to the west.
-It was a census-designated place (CDP) in unincorporated Sonoma County until annexation into the City of Santa Rosa finalized on November 1, 2017.
+It was a census-designated place (CDP) in unincorporated Sonoma County until annexation into the City of Santa Rosa was finalized on November 1, 2017.

 It covers an area of 0.94 sqmi, all of which is land.
 At the 2000 census, it covered a land area of 1.06 sqmi.

 Sonoma–Marin Area Rail Transit (SMART) commuter rail passes through eastern Roseland.
-The north-south bicycle-pedestrian path along the tracks connects to the east-west Joe Rodota Trail at California State Route 12.
+The north–south bicycle-pedestrian path along the tracks connects to the east–west Joe Rodota Trail at California State Route 12.